- The Difference Between Data Centres and Colocation Facilities

 For example, Node4’s proprietary private and managed public cloud services are delivered via the same data centres as our colocation services.
 How an organisation chooses to benefit from our infrastructure is a choice they make based on their IT and business requirements.

 The vast majority of businesses will find that a colocation service is more cost-effective, operationally resilient and scalable than maintaining their own on-premises infrastructure.
-Though the opposite is often true for the largest of operations, who may have a privately owned and managed data centre of their own.
+However, the opposite is often true for the largest of operations, who may have a privately owned and managed data centre of their own.

 This is because colocation becomes more expensive than managing a private data centre after 80+ racks of hardware are required.
 However, as server hardware becomes smarter, it becomes smaller, so more businesses are expected to begin switching to colocation services for their mission-critical or sensitive IT operations.